cfe86/LoLToolKit/readme.md

 An installation is not neccessary and no administrator rights are needed.
 Just a java runtime environment needs to be installed.

 **Windows**:
-Just download the \*.exe file and put in a folder of your choice (it is recommended that this folder is empty).
+Just download the LoLToolKit.exe ([here](https://github.com/cf86/LoLToolKit/blob/master/LoLToolKit.exe?raw=true)) file and put in a folder of your choice (it is recommended that this folder is empty).
 It will work out of the box and nothing needs to be installed.

 **Linux/Mac OS X**:
-Just download the \*.jar file and put in a folder of your choice (it is recommended that this folder is empty).
+Just download the LoLToolKit.jar ([here](https://github.com/cf86/LoLToolKit/blob/master/LoLToolKit.jar?raw=true)) file and put in a folder of your choice (it is recommended that this folder is empty).
 You can start it out of the box using any java runtine environment.